RobbieHember/fcgadgets/README.md

 * Convert the output from TASS for use in cbrunner with **GetTASSCurves**
 * Import GY curves into a work session with **Import_BatchTIPSY_Output**

-### Model Output Statistics
+### Model Output Statistics (MOS)
-Once simulations are complete, use a series of functions in **cbrun_util.py** to summarize model output statistics (MOS).
+Once simulations are complete, use a series of functions in <b>cbrun_util.py</b> to summarize model output statistics (MOS).
 * Import simulation output variables for a given scenario, ensemble, and batch using **LoadSingleOutputFile**
 * Import simulation output variables for a given scenario using **LoadScenarioResults**
 * Calculate the mean and variance of ensemble simulations using **ModelOutputStats**
-* When projects have been run for multi-polygon openings from RESULTS, model outputs can be summarized while preserving the exact treatment area that is specified for each multi-polygon using **MosByMultipolygon**

 ## MACGYVER
-The <b>macgyver</b> toolbox contains custom scripts that compile information sources and prepare projects that use **cbrunner**.
+The <b>macgyver</b> toolbox contains custom scripts that compile information sources and prepare projects that use <b>cbrunner</b>.
 If pre-processing steps are similar among a wide range of project types, the goal is to store the scripts here for shared useage.
-* Pre-processing script template to prepare **cbrunner** inputs for a:
+* Pre-processing script template to prepare <b>cbrunner</b> inputs for a:
 	* Sample of points
 	* Sample of polygons
 	* Tile or multi-tile project